syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 >> gif image

-**Solution 3:**
+**Solution 3: Using Paging feature**

-Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetcore/documentation/grid/paging) feature also loads the data in on demand.
+Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetcore/documentation/grid/paging) feature also loads the data in on-demand concept.
 Pagination is also compatible with all the other features(Grouping, Editing, etc.,) in Grid.
-So use the paging feature instead of virtual scrolling to view the large number of records in the Grid.
+So use the paging feature instead of virtual scrolling to view the large number of records in the Grid without any kind of performance degradation and browser height limitation.

 > Since paging and virtual scrolling are unique features, it is not recommendable to use both features at the same time.